wn-yao/semantic-refactoring-mockup-project/README.md

 Using id attribute in the content section which removed the redudant corresponding class attribute in style.css.

-Removed the class attribute within article tags in benefits section.
-Edit the style.css to combine h2 properties.
+Commented out the codes that are not needed in style.css instead of removing them.

 ## Credits